Professor Claire O'Malley, Pro-Vice-Chancellor (Global)

-The Pro-Vice-Chancellor (Global) will be responsible for the strategic leadership and implementation of the University’s international agenda.
+The Pro-Vice-Chancellor (Global) is responsible for the strategic leadership and implementation of the University’s international agenda.

 Professional background and expertise

-Claire will join Durham University in January 2018 from the University of Nottingham Malaysia Campus (UNMC), where she is currently Vice Provost (Research and Knowledge Exchange).
+Claire joined Durham University in January 2018 from the University of Nottingham Malaysia Campus (UNMC), where she served as Vice Provost (Research and Knowledge Exchange).
 She has also served as Dean of the Faculty of Science at UNMC and Dean of the Graduate School at the University of Nottingham, UK.
-She has worked at the University of Nottingham since 1989 and obtained a chair in Learning Sciences in 2004.
+She had worked at the University of Nottingham since 1989 and obtained a chair in Learning Sciences in 2004.
 She also previously worked at the University of California San Diego, the University of Sussex and the Open University.

 Education and qualifications